alexawesomecode/cowboy-game/README.md

 ## Project

-A game project app built with Javascipt.
-This is part of the Javascript Curriculum of Microverse School.
+A game project app built with Javascipt using Phaser 3 Framework.
 The goal behind this project is to build a shooter game with Phaser 3.
 The requirements are the ability to gain score, kills enemies, lo lose and get your score level saved to a leaderboard.
 Oh!
 And also to have fun!

 ![game](assets/game.png)